 Liposuction patients tend to have concerns regarding areas of unwanted fat that, regardless of exercise and dieting, are extremely difficult to lose.
 Liposuction involves making incisions into the desired area so a cannula can be inserted to vacuum out areas of unwanted fat and change the contour of the area.

 According to Healthline, the most common areas for liposuction are the abs, back, ‘love handles’, thighs, and arms.
-However, liposuction can be performed on any area of the body that the patient wishes to have fat deposits removed from.
-Visit our Liposuction page if you are interested in learning more about liposuction.
-Additionally, if you want further information on the average cost of liposuction treatments you can read our blog ‘How Much Is Liposuction In Dallas, Texas?’
+However, liposuction can be performed on any body area where the patient wishes to remove fat deposits.

 Who is Generally a Good Candidate for Liposuction?